U.S. pediatrician group lifts decades-old ban on breastfeeding women infected with HIV - ExBulletin

 U.S. pediatrician group lifts decades-old ban on breastfeeding women infected with HIV

-A group of top U.S. pediatricians on Monday made a major change in policy, saying people with HIV can breastfeed their babies as long as they take drugs that effectively suppress the virus that causes AIDS.
-Announced.
+(AP) – In a radical policy change, a group of top U.S. pediatricians said Monday that people with HIV should not breastfeed their babies as long as they are taking drugs that effectively suppress the virus that causes AIDS. announced that it could be given.

-A new report from the American Academy of Pediatrics reverses recommendations the organization has made since the beginning of the HIV epidemic in the 1980s.
+of new report The American Academy of Pediatrics' recommendations reverse recommendations that have been in place since the beginning of the HIV epidemic in the 1980s.

 Dr. Lisa Abuogi, a pediatric HIV expert at the University of Colorado and lead author of the report, acknowledged that regularly prescribed medications can reduce the risk of transmitting HIV through breast milk to less than 1%.
 Stated.